Engineering

 EG 3343.
 Fluid Mechanics.
 3 Semester Hours.

-Forces and energy generated by liquids and gasses at rest and in motion.
-Fundamental laws of fluid behavior: conservation of mass, energy, and momentum.
-Differential and finite control volume approaches for flow analysis.
-Steady, incompressible flow.
-(Fall) Prerequisites: EG2343, PY1404, and MT2332.
+This course covers the theory and analysis of forces and motion in liquids and gases at rest and in motion.
+The fundamental laws of fluid behavior (conservation of mass, energy, and momentum) are introduced and applied.
+Fluid systems are analyzed using differential and finite control volume approaches for steady, incompressible flow.
+The effects of viscosity are studied for internal and external flow.
+(Fall) Prerequisites: EG2343, and MT2332.

 EG 3344.
 Power Systems.
 3 Semester Hours.